AaronOrtega1/PruebaTecnica/README.md

 ### Explanation

-This proyect is a user profile page with different sections about skills, experience and more, has a default dark theme and a color button to switch the theme to a light one, navigation buttons in the header to move to the different sections in the website, each time the index page its reloaded a modal will appear gretting the person checking the website, at the end in the contact section there is a non-functional comment section, that has to keep the messages in the local storage of the website.
+This project is a user profile page with different sections about skills, experience, and more.
+It features a minimalist yet modern design with a default dark theme and a color button to switch to a light theme.
+The selected theme is saved in local storage, so it doesn't reset to the default colors when the page is reloaded.
+Navigation buttons in the header allow users to move between different sections of the website.
+Each time the index page is reloaded, a modal appears, greeting the user.
+At the end, in the contact section, there is a functional comment form that stores the comments in the website’s local storage.
+I chose to divide the different sections into separate pages on the website because it looks more dynamic than having all the information on just the index.html.
+Since I had already completed the HTML and CSS, it was easy to divide; I simply created new HTML files and assigned them separate CSS files.

 ---

 ### How to run it

-To run this proyect is necessary to have npm install in your computer
+To run this project is necessary to have npm installed in your computer or Visual Studio Code

 - Once you have npm installed run the following command in your terminal inside the project folder:
   ```bash